EU probes Air France/Delta transatlantic pacts

 Alliances allow their members to streamline costs, share revenues and increase scale, a better option for airlines than mergers, which can be difficult and expensive to achieve.

-The commission said on Friday it was closing separate antitrust proceedings against several members of the SkyTeam alliance, including AeroMexico, Air France and KLM, Alitalia, Czech Airlines, Delta, Korean Air Lines and Continental Airlines.
+The commission said on Friday it was closing separate antitrust proceedings against several members of the SkyTeam alliance, including AeroMexico (AEROMEX.MX), Air France and KLM (AIRF.PA), Alitalia, Czech Airlines, Delta, Korean Air Lines (003490.KS) and Continental Airlines.

 Continental left the SkyTeam alliance in 2009.
-It is now part of United Continental Holdings, which is a member of the Star Alliance.
+It is now part of United Continental Holdings (UAL.N), which is a member of the Star Alliance.

 (Reporting by Foo Yun Chee and Rex Merrifield, additional reporting by Karen Jacobs; Editing by Jon Loades-Carter and John Wallace)